UlucFVardar/Flipped-Learning-Extantation/README.md

 The Idea of th project is, video conferencing in a chat room as a whole class of student and teacher log-in remotely.

-In addition, filliped education, according to the teacher wants, the students can go to a special chat rooms to discuss the subject as pairs.
+In addition, required of flipped education, according to the teacher wants, the students can go to a special chat rooms to discuss the subject as pairs.

 When the teacher finishes the discussion, the students called re-back automatically again to the general classroom chat room.